Tips for Small, Diverse and Veteran-Owned Businesses

 • Be visible to purchasers: Certified businesses that are on statewide contracts are featured in our Diverse Business Contracts search tool.
 Purchasers can sort by small businesses or businesses owned by a veteran, minority, woman, or minority woman.

-• Find training and assistance: Consider tapping into the Statewide Contracts Assistance Network as you get started on working with the state.
+• Find training and assistance: Consider tapping into the State Contracts Assistance Network as you get started on working with the state.
 Connect with our robust list of partners for support and find training opportunities to help you be more successful at winning bids.

 • Don’t miss an opportunity: Keep your contact information and commodity codes updated in WEBS and regularly check out our new and upcoming contract opportunities.